Mudbill/dds-lwjgl/README.md

 ## Usage

-There's only one class you need to care about, that being `net.buttology.lwjgl.dds.DDSFile`.
+There's only one class you need to care about, that being `io.github.mudbill.dds.DDSFile`.

 ```java
 DDSFile file = new DDSFile("path/to/file");